© Crown copyright 2018

 A pro-forma invoice is not compulsory, but will be needed by importers for quoting price.

-9. Business behaviour
+9. Business behaviour in Indonesia

 The official language is Bahasa Indonesia.
 English is widely spoken by young people, but interpretation may be required for business meetings, particularly outside Jakarta and other major cities in Indonesia.